d2l-ai/d2l-en/chapter_computer-vision/fcn.md

     return colormap[X, :]
 ```

-The size and shape of the images in the test dataset vary.
-Because the model uses a transposed convolutional layer with a stride of 32, when the height or width of the input image is not divisible by 32, the height or width of the transposed convolutional layer output deviates from the size of the input image.
-In order to solve this problem, we can crop multiple rectangular areas in the image with heights and widths as integer multiples of 32, and then perform forward computation on the pixels in these areas.
-When combined, these areas must completely cover the input image.
-When a pixel is covered by multiple areas, the average of the transposed convolutional layer output in the forward computation of the different areas can be used as an input for the softmax operation to predict the category.

-For the sake of simplicity, we only read a few large test images and crop an area with a shape of $320\times480$ from the top-left corner of the image.
-Only this area is used for prediction.
-For the input image, we print the cropped area first, then print the predicted result, and finally print the labeled category.
+Images in the test dataset vary in size and shape.
+Since the model uses a transposed convolutional layer with stride of 32,
+when the height or width of an input image is indivisible by 32,
+the output height or width of the
+transposed convolutional layer will deviate from the shape of the input image.
+In order to address this issue,
+we can crop multiple rectangular areas with height and width that are integer multiples of 32 in the image,
+and perform forward propagation
+on the pixels in these areas separately.
+Note that
+the union of these rectangular areas needs to completely cover the input image.
+When a pixel is covered by multiple rectangular areas,
+the average of the transposed convolution outputs
+in separate areas for this same pixel
+can be input to
+the softmax operation
+to predict the class.

+For simplicity, we only read a few larger test images,
+and crop a $320\times480$ area for prediction starting from the upper-left corner of an image.
+For these test images, we
+print their cropped areas,
+prediction results,
+and ground-truth row by row.

 ```{.python .input}
 voc_dir = d2l.download_extract('voc2012', 'VOCdevkit/VOC2012')